akbennett/gpg-key-signing/README.md

 3. Revoke Master Key.
 4. Sign other people's Master Keys.

-__You will need the Master Key's backup to participate in the SumSum Key Signing party!__

 ### 3.1 Generate Revocation Certificate
 Let's generate a revocation certificate for the Master Key.
 This will be the only way to retract your Master Key in case you loose it.